|

 be getting a harmonic in there that was wonderful...

-I think with PiL that it was more of an overall sound
+I think with PiL that it was more of an overall 'sound'

 thing anyway.

-Yeah, and not actually anybodys playing.
+Yeah, and not actually anybody's playing.
 The overall combination

-creates something else, and takes it out of craftsmanship, and closer
+creates something else, and takes it out of craftsmanship, and

-to instinct.
+closer to instinct.
 We would use emptiness and clarity to a precision.

-When youre writing do you play direct to the machines,
+When you're writing do you play direct to the machines,

 or just use the programming?
 The drums for instance?

-I prefer the freeform of playing things, playing real instruments,
+I prefer the freeform of playing things, playing real

-take a lot of the sound out, they have to cos its mathematical,
+take a lot of the sound out, they have to 'cos it's mathematical,

-not understand, and fuck off to quantising!
-I find the technology
+and fuck off to quantising!
+I find the technology side of things too fucking limited I

 just not possible...
 I got a bit bogged down there for a little

-or computer technology, I dont find it useful...
+technology, I don't find it useful...

-Drums, I dont play as a drummer would, I dissipate where the
+Drums, I don't play as a drummer would, I dissipate where the

-hits lay, they dont have to be off bass drum, or a hi-hat,
+hits lay, they don't have to be off bass drum, or a hi-hat,

 or the bass guitar, or a rhythm guitar, or a keyboard, they can